Researched & written by Sarah (Sallie) Burns Atkins

 One branch of Parker’s descendants has embraced the story that, in addition to the children he had with his wife, Mary, he had two children by a daughter of Chief Cornstalk named Blue Sky and when Blue Sky died, Parker took his two half-Shawnee children, Littleberry and Charity, home to his wife, Mary, who raised them along with their other children.

 No proof existed, one way or another, until 2016 when a direct female descendant of Charity Adkins (Audalene Mays Starr) was located and agreed to have her mitochondrial DNA analyzed.
 With her permission, Audalene’s DNA results are shown after the historical research presented here.
 Mitochondrial DNA traces a female’s maternal ancestry, mother-to-mother-to-mother, back through time.
-The DNA came back as haplogroup H3b1b1.
+The DNA came back as haplogroup H3b1b1 which is not Native American.
 The H haplogroup is the most common female haplogroup in Europe.
 Many others match Audalene Starr’s full mitochondrial DNA and the majority of them have English, Irish and other British Isles ancestry.
 Charity’s mother was not Native American; she was a white woman with mostly English and Irish ancestry.

 Since then, a direct female descendant of Keziah Adkins, another daughter of Parker Adkins and his wife, Mary, had her mitochondrial DNA tested.
 It, too, came back as haplogroup H3b1b1.
 In addition to that, both women have the same list of exact matches with the exception that Keziah’s descendant has one additional match.
 Both women also have exactly the same DNA mutations.
-None of this would be possible unless Charity and Keziah Adkins were full sisters with the same mother.
-Keep in mind that the old family story has never claimed that Keziah belonged to Blue Sky – only Charity and Littleberry.
+Considering that Keziah is a recognized daughter of Parker and Mary Adkins and Charity’s DNA is an exact match to Keziah’s DNA except for that one additional match, there is every reason to believe the two were full sisters and no reason to believe that Charity belonged to anyone other than Mary Adkins.

 Some members of the Adkins family who have long embraced Blue Sky as their ancestor do not accept the DNA results so I researched and put together the following paper trail in an attempt to validate the story, beginning with Littleberry and Charity Adkins.
 This information was posted on the Adkins Facebook page over a period of time.
 I have consolidated the posts into one document – a future reference for everyone who has heard or is interested in this story.